 There are two restaurants up on the mountain – our favorite is the Lost Boys Café with great food and incredible views.

 Fernie has a few features in a small terrain park – generally speaking there are no advanced features, halfpipes or big jumps.
-Night skiing takes place every evening from December 26 to January 3 and from February 14-21 and every Saturday after January 10 from 4pm–9pm.
+Night skiing takes place most evening which is a popular event for families.

 Scout Field Guide >